Frequently Asked Questions

 Why is Zealandia an ethical choice as pet food?

-We use raw materials that are a by-product of the human-food chain.
-No animal is killed especially for pet food.
+We use secondary steam raw materials from the human consumption food chain, and no animal is killed especially for pet food.
 New Zealand is bound by the Animal Welfare Act 1999 which states animals are sentient and must be treated appropriately throughout their lifespan.

 For the wild land animals (Brushtail, Goat, Wallaby), these are part of a conservation preservation order to remove them from their non-native habitat, to protect native New Zealand birds.
 We work with professional government registered hunters, who are also bound by the Animal Welfare Act 1999.
 These are our most ethical proteins as if we did not use them for petfood, they would otherwise be disposed of.
 By feeding Brushtail especially, you can be comfortable knowing that some native New Zealand birds have been preserved.